-In this paper we use Rauber and Rünger's energy model, EQ (6), because it can be applied to homogeneous clusters if the communication time is taken in consideration.
-Moreover, we compare our algorithm with Rauber and Rünger's scaling factor selection method which uses the same energy model.
-In their method, the optimal scaling factor is computed by minimizing the derivation of EQ (6) which produces EQ (8).
+In this paper we depend on Rauber and Rünger energy model EQ (6) for two reasons: (1) this model is used for any number of concurrent tasks, and (2) we compare our algorithm with Rauber and Rünger scaling factor selection method which is based on EQ (6).
+The optimal scaling factor is computed by minimizing the derivation for this equation which produces EQ (8).